What is Multivariate Testing? Examples and How to Run Tests with Rybbit

 Step 3: Track Conversion Events

-Track when users complete the desired action (signup, purchase, etc.):
+Track when users complete the desired action (signup, purchase, etc.).
+See the event tracking documentation for details on how to properly record conversion events in Rybbit.

 Step 4: Analyze Results in Rybbit